pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`Renders text as a string of bytes`
       | :sg:`render_raw(text, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> (bytes, (int, int))`

-      Like ``Font.render(None, ...)`` but the tuple returned is an 8 bit monochrome string of bytes and its size.
+      Like ``Face.render(None, ...)`` but the tuple returned is an 8 bit monochrome string of bytes and its size.
 The forground color is 255, the background 0, useful as an alpha mask for a foreground pattern.

    .. attribute:: style

-      | :sl:`Gets or sets the font's style`
+      | :sl:`Gets or sets the face's style`
       | :sg:`style -> int`

-      Gets or sets the default style of the Font.
+      Gets or sets the default style of the Face.
 This default style will be used for all text rendering and size calculations unless overriden specifically in the \`render()` or \`get_size()` calls.
 The style value may be a bitwise ``OR`` of one or more of the following constants: